kld-anouar/courses/HPC/COURSES/Chapter-01.md

 ### 3. Parallel Computer Architectures
+There are different types of parallel architectures, each with strengths and weaknesses.
+The main difference between them is how processors access and share **Memory**.
 #### 3.1 Shared Memory Systems (SMP)

 All processors share a **single main memory** and communicate via a common bus.